 So many people I know believe that this statement is true.
 However, the truth be known, people don’t hate change.
 Not all changes are bad or negative or stressful.
-Some changes are very positive, like winning the lottery (don’t we wish that we could all experience this kind of change more often).
-People may dislike the process of changing, but life requires change.
+Some stress and change can be very positive, like winning the lottery (don’t we wish that we could all experience this kind of change more often).
+People may dislike the process of changing, but we know that life requires change.
 They may dislike some of the results of these processes.
 What I do know, is that change is constant.
-Things are always changing and we will have to continually respond to these changes.
+Things are always changing, and we will have to continually respond to these changes.
 Like it or not.

 Does Everything Require Change?

 I find all of this interesting in light of the start of a new year and National Be On Purpose Month.
 Many of us have taken the time to reflect on the past year’s events or our life until this point.
 We may have set some goals for the upcoming year based on these reflections.
 These goals all require changes to take place.

 I know that people will only change when the behaviours that they have been using stops getting them the results that they want.